Cree: Woods Cree ()

-Lesser Slave Lake Indian Regional Council, based out of the town of Slave Lake, Alberta is, as the name suggests, a Tribal Council of First Nations surrounding Lesser Slave Lake.
+Lesser Slave Lake Indian Regional Council, based in the town of Slave Lake, Alberta is, as the name suggests, a Tribal Council of First Nations surrounding Lesser Slave Lake.
 Member Nations include: The Driftpile First Nation, based in Driftpile, on the Drift Pile River 150 reserve, 70 km west of Slave Lake.

 The Kapawe'no First Nation is headquartered at Grouard, which is near High Prairie.
 They have six reserves, predominately located west of Lesser Slave Lake.
 The Sawridge First Nation is based in Slave Lake and the two reserves, Sawridge 150G and 150H, are adjacent to the town.
 The Sucker Creek First Nation is based in Enilda, 10 km east of High Prairie, on the Sucker Creek 150A reserve.
 Finally, the Swan River First Nation, near Kinuso, 40 km west of Slave Lake, controls the Swan River 150E and Assineau River 150F reserves.

-The Little Red River Cree Nation is based out of the settlement of John D'Or Prairie, Alberta, 48 km east of Fort Vermilion, on the John D'Or Prairie 215 reserve.
-They are a member of the North Peace Tribal Council based out of High Level, Alberta.
+The Little Red River Cree Nation is based in the settlement of John D'Or Prairie, Alberta, 48 km east of Fort Vermilion, on the John D'Or Prairie 215 reserve.
+They are a member of the North Peace Tribal Council based in High Level.

 The Mikisew Cree First Nation is based in the community of Fort Chipewyan on the western tip of Lake Athabasca, approximately 225 km north of Fort McMurray.
-They are not a member of a Tribal Council.
+They are not a member of a tribal council.
 Fort Chipewyan, one of the oldest European settlements in Alberta, was established in 1788 by the North West Company as a fur trading post.

-Western Cree Tribal Council is based out of Valleyview, Alberta.
+Western Cree Tribal Council is based in Valleyview, Alberta.
 Cree member Nations are: Duncan's First Nation is based in Brownvale, adjacent to the reserve Duncan's 151A, 39 km southwest of Peace River.
 The Sturgeon Lake Cree Nation is on the Sturgeon Lake 154 reserve, 10 km west of Valleyview.

 Plains Cree ()

 Downstream people ()

-Battlefords Agency Tribal Chiefs is a tribal council located in North Battleford, Saskatchewan.
-Members are: Ahtahkakoop First Nation, Moosomin First Nation, Mosquito-Grizzly Bear's Head-Lean Man, Red Pheasant First Nation, Saulteaux First Nation, and Sweetgrass First Nation.
+Battlefords Agency Tribal Chiefs is a tribal council located in North Battleford.
+Members are: Ahtahkakoop Cree Nation, Moosomin First Nation, Mosquito, Grizzly Bear's Head, Lean Man First Nations, Red Pheasant Cree Nation, Saulteaux First Nation, and Sweetgrass First Nation.